 In my free time I enjoy hiking, kayaking, skiing, and reading a good book by the fire!
 I love the many people in JMCC already, and cannot wait to meet many more!

 My name is Mark Bassett and I am the Treasurer of the James Madison College Conservatives, and I look forward to continuing to serve this great organization as we as an organization look forward to and plan our second year.
-I am entering my second year as a student of Political Theory and Constitutional Democracy with a minor in European Studies.
+I am entering my third year as a student of Political Theory and Constitutional Democracy with a minor in European Studies.
 I currently do not have any work experience in politics, but I am hoping to change that this upcoming year.